drixindustries/Rug-Killer-On-Solana/client/public/DEPLOYMENT_INSTRUCTIONS.md

 2. Open **Phantom wallet**
 3. Settings → **"Import Private Key"**
 4. Paste the private key
-5. Give it a name like "RUGK Mint Authority"
+5. Give it a name like "ANTIRUG Mint Authority"

 **This gives you:**
 - ✅ Control over the token mint